Fisheries Survey of Lake Victoria: Key findings - fish populations during the 1920s

 During his survey of Lake Victoria, Michael Graham recorded fifty-eight species of Haplochromis including many new species.
 While Graham regretted that the enormous haplochromine population was not really 'useful', he warned against introduction of a large predator that could convert these small fish – which the colonial fisheries officers called trash fish – into large fish that could be caught for food.
 The leading candidate at that time was the Nile perch, which already lived in nearby Lake Albert.
 At the time Graham wrote "The introduction of a large predatory species from another area would be attended with the upmost danger, unless preceded by extensive research into the probable effects of this operation".
 In a footnote he added that his warning had just been strengthened by a recent research report from Lake Albert, which described how rare the tilapia had become.

 Haplochromine species accounted for some 80% of the fish biomass of the lake, an abundance which led Graham to believe that this species flock could support a trawler fishery of up to 200 boats.
 It also meant that Lake Victoria at one time boasted one of the most diverse fish communities on earth.
 With such diversity, the cichlids managed to exploit virtually every food source available, including most detritus, zooplankton and phytoplankton.

 Disregarding the haplochromines, the dominant species in the 1927/8 survey catches were two, now critically endangered tilapia species, the 'Ngege' or Singida tilapia (Oreochromis esculentus) and Victoria tilapia (O. variabilis).
 Other commonly observed species included: Marbled lungfish (Protopterus aethiopicus), Elephant-snout fish (Mormyrus kannume), Ripon barbel (Labeobarbus altianalis), African sharptooth catfish (Clarias gariepinus), silver butter catfish (Schilbe intermedius) and Semutundu (Bagrus docmak).
 The most common Haplochromis species were suggested to be Haplochromis guiarti and Haplochromis cinereus.
 Survey catches included several Haplochromis species that are now thought to be extinct, including: Haplochromis flavipinnis, Haplochromis gowersii, Haplochromis longirostris, Haplochromis macrognathus, Haplochromis michaeli,Haplochromis nigrescens, Haplochromis prognathus.
 The specific name Haplochromis michaeli honours the collector of the type, Michael Graham (1888-1972).
+Several species were also named after Edgar Barton Worthington, namely Haplochromis bartoni and H. worthingtoni.